-We are proposing that schools continue to adopt a staged approach to addressing the concerns that staff may have.
+We are proposing that schools adopt a staged approach to addressing the concerns that staff may have.

-- In the first instance schools should make sure that staff are aware that if they have a concern about returning (or continuing to work) to school or working from home, that they should take the opportunity to discuss their concerns with the headteacher or member of the SLT (for some schools with large staff numbers it may not be practical for one person to manage all of the conversations).
-It is acknowledged that many schools are already doing this. - The discussion should be confidential and supportive, and its purpose is to allow the headteacher or manager to understand the concerns that the member of staff has.
+- In the first instance schools should make sure that staff are aware that if they have a concern about returning (or continuing to work) to school that they should take the opportunity to discuss their concerns with the headteacher or member of the SLT (for some schools with large staff numbers it may not be practical for one person to manage all of the conversations).
+It is acknowledged that many schools are already doing this. - 2.
+The discussion should be confidential and supportive, and its purpose is to allow the headteacher or manager to understand the concerns that the member of staff has.
 The more supportive and reassuring the tone of the discussion, the more likely it is that the member of staff will feel comfortable sharing their concerns.
 The appropriate staffing guidance should be followed for categories of staff. - 3.
 It may be that once the concerns are detailed that the manager is able during the discussion to provide the assurance and support that leads to the member of staff feeling more confident about returning.
 It may also be necessary, depending on the concerns that are aired, to advise the employee to seek medical advice.
 If in the opinion of the headteacher/manager or the employee, the concerns have not been addressed then an individual risk assessment and support plan can be undertaken. - 4.
-This risk assessment and support plan should be completed alongside a member of staff who may wish to take advice from their trade union.
-Staff should then receive a copy of their completed risk assessment. - 5.
-The outcome of the risk assessment and support plan should be that the employeecan/will work within the school or that more evidence/adjustment/advice is needed (e.g. medical advice).
+This risk assessment and support plan should be completed alongside a member of staff who may wish to take advice from their trade union. - Measures to reduce the risk of exposure to the virus should be taken for staff at higher risk of severe COVID-19 disease.
+This includes maintaining social distancing (2m) where possible. - 6.
+The outcome of the risk assessment and support plan should be that the employee is ready to return or that more evidence/adjustment/advice is needed (e.g. medical advice) or that it is not considered that the employee is ready to return at this time.